 Wye Hops Ltd. is located amongst the commercial hop gardens at China Farm, run by Hop Farmer and British Hop Association member, Tony Redsell OBE.
 This site was selected mainly due to wilt-free conditions and a possibility for irrigation.
-For the recent news from Wye Hops, please click here.
+For news from Wye Hops, please click here.

 Success stories to date include: